ChristOscar/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+ - It's a library that was created by a team @ Facebook.
+It creates super resolve components without hard coding elements in HTML
-1. Describe component state.
+2. Describe component state.
+ - a set of properties used to control the behavior of the component.
+This is shown as a variable and a callback function that sets the     variable value.
-1. Describe props.
+3. Describe props.
+ - Props are argument properties of the React component.
+We pass them to components using JSX.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+ - Side effects are basically anything that affects something outside of the scope of the current function that's being executed.